What are the symptoms of spinal stenosis?

 - Do you experience pain or discomfort when you walk?

 - If you sit down and rest when you feel pain, does the pain go away?

 - Is the pain inconsistent (only happens every now and then)?

-If you answered yes to four or more of these questions, it is possible that you suffer from the symptoms of spinal stenosis.
-If you think you do and need assurance, please consult your family physician for a checkup at your earliest convenience.
+If you answered yes to four or more of these questions, it is possible that you are experiencing the symptoms of spinal stenosis.
+If you think you have the condition and need assurance, please consult your family physician for a checkup at your earliest convenience.

 Your physician will diagnose the problem using a physical examination and perhaps an X-ray or MRI, and then will design a treatment plan catered to your specific case.
 Generally, spinal stenosis treatments begin conservatively with stretching, exercise and rest.
 If symptoms persist, your physician may ask you to try prescription medication, physical therapy or steroid injections.
 In the rare case that pain is severe and untreatable by conventional methods, surgery is an option.

-If you suffer from symptoms of spinal stenosis and have tried conservative therapy with no success, Laser Spine Institute offers minimally invasive alternatives to traditional open back surgery.
-Our surgeons use an endoscope and small surgical tools through an incision of less than an inch long, thereby allowing for shorter recovery time, reduced pain and less scarring.
-Contact us today to hear more about our safe and effective procedures, and to request a no-cost review* of your MRI to learn if you are a candidate for minimally invasive treatment at Laser Spine Institute.
+If you have symptoms of spinal stenosis and have tried conservative therapy with no success, Laser Spine Institute offers safer, effective minimally invasive alternatives to traditional open back surgery.
+Contact us today to hear more about our outpatient procedures, and to request a no-cost review* of your MRI to learn if you are a candidate for minimally invasive treatment at Laser Spine Institute.